 When not in use, the Testing Center becomes an open computing lab with 8 computers.
 Four of these are Dell PCs, 2 are MACs, and 2 are Media computers with video/audio editing software and hardware.

 Students needing to make-up a test or exam must contact their faculty member regarding arrangements.
 More information on student and instructor procedures is available on the Testing Center page in ERNIE.

-Copy machines are located on both the first and second floors.
-Copies cost $ .10 per copy using the coin-operated copy machine on the first floor or you may use a Department Copy Code on either floor.
+Copy/Scan to Email machines are located on both the first and second floors.
+The copy function is only available to campus departments using a Department Copy Code.
 You may also scan-to-email for free, on either floor.
-Staff at the Checkout Desk (1st floor) or Computer Commons Help Desk (2nd floor) can assist you with copy machine questions.
+Staff at the Checkout Desk (1st floor) or Computer Commons Help Desk (2nd floor) can assist you with copy/scan to email questions.

 Parking for ERAU students, faculty, and staff is available next to the Library in Parking Lot G. Enter the ERAU campus from the main entrance (Dan Carrell Drive), go straight ahead to the Visitors Center, and turn right.
 You will be in Parking Lot G.